...And Justice for All (film): Plot

 Before leaving in the ambulance, Kirkland asks another partner, Warren Fresnell, to handle Agee's court hearing in his absence.
 Kirkland gives Fresnell a corrected version of Agee's probation report and stresses that it must be shown to the judge, so that Agee will receive probation rather than serve jail time.
-Fresnell arrives at the courthouse late and forgets to give the judge the corrected version, causing Agee to be sentenced to jail time.
+Fresnell is distracted by another immediate case when he arrives at the courthouse and forgets to give Judge Burns the corrected version, causing Agee to be sentenced to three years in jail.
 Kirkland is livid and attacks Fresnell's car, revealing that thirty minutes after he was sentenced, Agee killed himself.
 Later, McCullaugh, who has been sexually and physically assaulted by other inmates, finally snaps and takes two hostages after stealing a gun.
-Kirkland pleads with him to surrender, promising to get him out, but a police sniper shoots and kills McCullaugh when he moves in front of a window.
+Kirkland pleads with him to surrender, promising to get him out but a police sniper shoots and kills McCullaugh when he moves in front of a window.

 A clearly disturbed Kirkland takes on Judge Fleming's case.
 Prosecuting attorney Frank Bowers hopes to make his reputation by convicting a judge.
 Kirkland's client Carl Travers hopes to receive free legal services by offering photos of Judge Fleming engaged in BDSM with Shepard the night of her beating.
 Gail reminds Kirkland of his professional obligations to defend the judge.
 Kirkland shows the pictures to Fleming, who admits that he is guilty.

 At the trial, Fleming jokes that he would like to see Shepard sometime.
 In his opening statement, Kirkland sarcastically muses about the legal system and Bowers's ambition.
-He surprises the court by revealing to the court that Fleming is guilty and that he should go to jail.
+He surprises the court by revealing to the court that Fleming is guilty and that he, in his own words, "should go right to fucking jail; the son of a bitch is guilty!".
 Kirkland is dragged out of the courtroom, venting his rage the whole way, saying that the Judge hurts people.
-The spectators cheer for Kirkland, Fleming sits down in defeat, and a fed-up Rayford storms out.
-As an exhausted Kirkland sits on the courthouse steps, Jay Porter passes on his way back to work, tipping his wig to Kirkland.
+Gail leads the spectators in cheering for Kirkland, as Fleming sits down in defeat and a fed-up Rayford storms out.
+As an exhausted Kirkland sits on the courthouse steps, Porter passes on his way back to work, tipping his wig to Kirkland.